 It wasn't so much that we needed adapters, but more to do with the price Apple was charging for its simple USB-C hubs and adapters.

-Take, for example Apple's USB-C Digital AV Multiport Adapter, which cost over £70/$70, for an HDMI port, one USB-A port and a passthrough-power USB-C port.
+Take, for example Apple's USB-C Digital AV Multiport Adapter, which cost a lot for just an HDMI port, one USB-A port and a passthrough-power USB-C port.

 Plugable has a much cheaper alternative, at about a third of the price.
 And it looks pretty identical.